davatorium/rofi/doc/rofi.1.markdown

 `-max-history-size` *number*

 Maximum number of entries to store in history.
 Defaults to 25.
-(WARNING: can cause slowdowns when set to high)
+(WARNING: can cause slowdowns when set too high)

 ### Dmenu specific